 We occasionally purchase land and buildings for investment purposes.
 We also occasionally purchase land for purposes of holding the land for sale for future church development.
-As of August 31, 2023, we own twenty-two properties held for sale, use and/or investment purposes.
+As of August 31, 2024, we own twenty-one properties held for sale, use and/or investment purposes.
 Some of these parcels have buildings, dwellings or other structures on them.
 Our Board of Directors has a policy in place that the aggregate amount of these investments in land, buildings and investment properties will not exceed 10% of our total assets.
-The aggregate amount of these investments on August 31, 2023, is approximately 6% of our total assets.
-Except for these properties, the Investments, which provide general obligation financing, are not specifically secured by particular loans to specific borrowing entities.
+The aggregate amount of these investments on August 31, 2024, is approximately 5% of our total assets.

-Our principal office is located in the Wesleyan Headquarters.
+Our principal office is located in the Wesleyan Investment Foundation Headquarters.
 Effective October 1, 2023, WIF purchased the Wesleyan Headquarters building from The Wesleyan Church.
 WIF intends to remain in the building and has agreed to retain The Wesleyan Church as a tenant after the purchase.